material-components/material-components-web/docs/contribute/code_review.md

 # Code Review

-MDC Web team members review every single PR before it is merged into the code base.
+MDC Web team members review every single pull request (PR) before it is merged into the code base.
 We aim for a quick review process, but without sacrificing good component APIs and code maintenance.

-## PR Assignments
+## Pull Request Assignments

 We currently have six team members, and we normally have bandwidth to respond to two PRs each a day (thats twelve PRs total).
-We do NOT have an SLA to respond to PRs within some timeframe.
+We do NOT have a service level agreement to respond to PRs within some timeframe.
 If there are lots of PRs to review, then we simply might not get to yours for a couple days.

 Once a MDC Web team member has started reviewing a PR, they will be the only